• Home

 reading challenges

-When used the right way, reading challenges can be fun and encourage reading.
-For each month of the year, we have a reading challenge that will encourage children and their families to read wonderful books.
+Have you ever done a reading challenge?
+When used the right way, reading challenges can be fun and encourage reading with children.
+For each month of the year, I have a reading challenge that will encourage children and their families to read wonderful books.

 Share your progress with the challenges on Instagram and use the hashtag #BookByBookChallenge.